-Characteristics and composition of sewage - physical and chemical analysis - DO, BOD, COD and their significance - Objectives and basic principles of sewage treatment - primary treatment - screens - grit chamber - settling tank - principles of sedimentation.
-Principles and Functions of Aeration, Activated Sludge Process and Trickling filter, Other treatment methods - Oxidation ditches, UASB - Waste Stabilization Ponds

-(Only theoretical concepts will be covered, no design)
+Characteristics and composition of sewage - physical and chemical analysis - DO, BOD, COD and their significance - Objectives and basic principles of sewage treatment primary treatment - screens - grit chamber - settling tank - principles of sedimentation.
+Principles and Functions of Aeration, Activated Sludge Process and Trickling filter, Other treatment methods - Oxidation ditches, UASB - Waste Stabilization Ponds (Only theoretical concepts will be covered, no design)

-Cours se Outcomes Cognitive At the At the end of this course, students will be able to: CO.1 Explain the concept of water supply system, sources of water, calculate population forecast by different approaches and estimate the storage capacity of reservoir as well as tube well.
-Apply CO.2 Explain the quality standards of water, type of conduits, laying and testing of pipelines, selection of pumps and concepts of water distribution system as well as construction of distribution of networks through Hardy cross methods.
-Apply CO.3 Elucidate the fundamental scientific processes underlying for design of water treatment processes.
-Understand CO.4 Explain the quantity, collection and conveyance of wastewater as well as estimate the dimensions of sewer and self-cleaning velocity of sewers.
-Apply CO.5 Elucidate the fundamental scientific processes underlying for design of waste water treatment processes.
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO.1 Explain the concept of water supply system, sources of water, calculate population forecast by different approaches and estimathe storage capacity of reservoir as well as tube well. ate Apply CO.2 Explain the quality standards of water, type of conduits, laying a testing of pipelines, selection of pumps and concepts of water distribution system as well as construction of distribution of networks through Hardy cross methods. nd Apply CO.3 Elucidate the fundamental scientific processes underlying for design of water treatment processes.
+Understand CO.4 Explain the quantity, collection and conveyance of wastewater a well as estimate the dimensions of sewer and self-cleaning velo of sewers. as city Apply CO.5 Elucidate the fundamental scientific processes underlying for design of waste water treatment processes.
 Understand